JHUMBERTTO/AeroVuelos-Project/README.md

 # AeroVuelos-SchoolProject
-Technologies in this project: Java, MySQL, HTML, CSS
+Technologies in this project: Java, MySQL, HTML, CSS, Js